Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Delhi to Amritsar: train wins

 The Swarna Shatabdi Express departs New Delhi Railway Station around 7:20 am and arrives Amritsar by 1:30 pm.
 Six hours, meals included, comfortable AC Chair Car seats.
 Book at least three days ahead on IRCTC: peak season fills fast.
 A Vande Bharat sleeper on this route is announced for winter 2026.
+If you have a day in the capital on either end, our Delhi travel guide and an Old Delhi walking tour make the layover worthwhile.

 From Chandigarh: four hours by road or train, a natural add-on if you have a third day and want to see the Chandigarh Rock Garden or the Capitol Complex.